EthanGilles/nvim/README.md

 </ul>

 <h2>Info</h2>

+<h3>Alpha</h3>
+Alpha is the greeter I use for NeoVim.
+The greeting screen is something I pieced together from other people's setups mixed with some of my own personal preferences.

+Alpha screen:

 <h3>Conquer of Completion</h3>
 CoC is used to for auto completion.
 It has compatability with UltiSnips so you can get